riceissa/abc/uw.markdown

 - [Atmospheric Science: What are the biggest unknowns in climate science?](https://www.quora.com/Atmospheric-Science/What-are-the-biggest-unknowns-in-climate-science) (See especially Reena Joubert’s answer)

 - [How can someone start excelling in climate science while still in high school?](https://www.quora.com/How-can-someone-start-excelling-in-climate-science-while-still-in-high-school) (again, see Reena Joubert’s answer)

+- For applying to graduate schools: [What are the best universities for studying atmospheric science?](https://www.quora.com/What-are-the-best-universities-for-studying-atmospheric-science)

 - This is slightly unrelated, but: [What are some good resources on astrobiology?](https://www.quora.com/What-are-some-good-resources-on-astrobiology) may be useful for those considering e.g. exoplanetary atmospheres.